mrfochs/DataStories/README.md

 When I am not losing arguments with people in the comment sections of online newspapers, I can usually be found losing at board games to my fiancee, Cristine, or losing at tug-of-war to my crazy dog, Sir Argos Fuzzbutt the Third (Argos for short).

-If you want to know more, have an unhealthy need for reading snarking political commentary, or love being inundated with pictures of cute dogs, you can follow me on <a href="https://www.twitter.com/mrfochs?lang-en" target="_blank">Twitter</a> and Instagram @mrfochs.
+If you want to know more, have an unhealthy need for reading snarking political commentary, or love being inundated with pictures of cute dogs, you can follow me on <a href="https://www.twitter.com/mrfochs?lang-en" target="_blank">Twitter</a> and <a href="https://www.instagram.com/mrfochs/" target="_blank">Instagram</a>. <a href="https://photos.app.goo.gl/3zjDWuRpvKBpBrjs8" target="_blank>You can also see a random assortment of my photography and product design work here</a>.

 # What I Hope to Learn
 For the better part of my life I have focused on creating "pretty" things - whether it was buildings, websites, photographs, or the occasional watercolor painting.
 When it comes to sharing data or visualizing a complex problem, I tend to spend too much time of the visuals and loos site of the underlying context trying to be understood/told.
 This often results in hours of image manipulation in design software due to a lack of training in formal data analysis packages.
 I hope to finally combine my comfort with crafting something beautiful with a new understanding of finding the "story" within the data.